The Public Paperfolding History Project

 The Hexagonal Packet

-This page attempts to record what is known about the origin and history of the Hexagonal Packet.
+This page is being used to collect information about the history of the paperfolding design I call the Hexagonal Packet.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1803